 So morning after morning, we marched out of our neighborhoods, shunning black and colored schools adjacent to our homes.
 Refusing to be trapped by geography.
 Morning after morning, we were transported past railways and bridges, tearing down soft zoning’s and apartheid spatial engineering to find and seek and find.
 Fueled by the promise of a ‘better life for all.’

-Each morning we escaped our anti-aspirant communities and recalcitrant neighbors.
+Morning by morning, we escaped our anti-aspirant communities and recalcitrant neighbors.
 Disjuncture.
 Trudging through, traversing space.
 Displacement.
 Continuously in motion to find remote classrooms in the city, indoctrinated by the belief that the material offered in non-whites schools was anti-aspirant.
-And daily, the strong chords that tied us to our neighborhoods, our cousins, our blackness, our villages and our heritage thinned.
-Continue reading “Model C Schools: Corridors of violence & Assemblies of Assimilation.”→

 It’s been a while since I sat down to write let alone reflectively journal.
 It’s almost a month now since I landed back from China #Chexit.
 I spent the first two weeks at home Ch’AdultingCʃhʌɪl’adʌlt,əˈdʌlt/ɪ ŋ/